VolkerMuehlhaus/gds2palace_ihp_sg13g2/README.md

 # Showcase

-As an example what is possible using this workflow, the screenshot below shows the simulation of a Butlex matrix for 93 GHz created by  Ardavan Rahimian for IHP OpenPDK  Tapeout July 2025.
+As an example what is possible using this workflow, the screenshot below shows the simulation of a compact on-chip Butler matrix layout for 93 GHz created by Ardavan Rahimian for IHP OpenPDK  Tapeout July 2025.
 The design is available at https://github.com/IHP-GmbH/TO_July2025/tree/main/W_Band_Butler_Matrix_IC

 Author of this design: https://ieeexplore.ieee.org/author/37535797800